vmgdimmick/Mini-Project-1/README.md

 - Located in the top portion of the graph
 - Satisfaction range: 75-100%
 - Projects completed: 0-25
-- Characteristics: Represents consistently high customer satisfaction regardless of project count
+- Characteristics: Represents consistently high employee satisfaction regardless of project count

 ### Medium-High Satisfaction Cluster (Yellow)
 - Located in the upper-middle section